 Highlighting the key biosecurity messages that are a critically important part of disease prevention and control, Battle of the Bugs focuses on Sheep Scab and BVD as examples of biosecurity in practice and its importance to farm profitability.

 The animation, funded by Crown Estate Scotland, builds on the Biosecurity Big 5 project - an initiative lead by Moredun and Crown Estate Scotland.
 EPIC member George Russell contributed to the project sharing his technical expertise on BVD.

 EPIC scientists have made significant contributions to the industry-led eradication of an endemic disease, BVD in Scotland.
 Phylodynamic sequence analysis has proved a potent tool in the eradication and control of exotic disease incursions in the UK including Foot-and-Mouth Disease and Avian Influenza.
 Applying these techniques to the Scottish BVD context has necessitated the development of a unique BVD Biobank for Scotland, created in collaboration with industry BVD scheme diagnostic providers.
 In collaboration with the RESAS Strategic Research Programme, EPIC scientists have conducted farm level analysis of BVD spread, providing insight into farm transmission routes.
-The Scottish Government will hold a public consultation in summer 2017.
-Proposals in the consultation are likely to focus on incentivising the early removal of PI’s.
 The picture provided by EPIC scientists’ analyses provides vital data to inform disease surveillance and farm level intervention during the latter stages of the eradication programme.
 Social science research into biosecurity and farmer behaviour for BVD will provide insights into the often neglected human element in disease control.